The jewellery as a sculpture.

 AIESTANKONA is a contemporary jewellery brand created in 2007 by Ainhoa Estankona, designer and jewellery maker.

-AI ESTANKONA works slowly and alone.
-She makes her jewellery pieces herself, one by one, by hand, in her workshop in Bilbao, using gold and precious stones of conflict-free and traceable origin.
+AIESTANKONA devotes all the time necessary to each piece of jewellery.
+She crafts her jewellery herself, one by one, by hand, in her workshop in Bilbao, using conflict-free and traceable gold and precious stones.

 AIESTANKONA works in this way because it allows it to get to know and establish a personal relationship with the customer, based on trust and absolute discretion.